 Near North Montessori’s Junior High (also known as 12-14) includes grades 7 and 8, and is a transitional program that acts as a bridge between Montessori elementary education and high school.
 Beginning in Junior High, students receive grades for each academic discipline, choose electives, and participate in numerous educational ventures including a student-run business and community exchange.
 The program balances rigorous academics with meaningful hands-on work.

-When space is available, Montessori transfers are preferable.
-All candidates for 7th grade who love learning and are curious and internally motivated should apply.
+When space is available, Montessori transfers are preferable, however all candidates for 7th grade who love learning and are curious and internally motivated should apply.
 Interested families should plan to attend a coffee tour and submit an online application.
-When openings arise and following the receipt of all requested information, we will contact families if their child is eligible to fill that space and arrange for day-long visit in one of our classrooms.
+When openings arise and following the receipt of all requested information, we will contact families if their child is eligible to fill a space and arrange for day-long visit in one of our classrooms.

 Additional Admissions Considerations

 - Siblings of currently enrolled students, children of NNM alumni, and staff children are given priority placement when applying to NNM once the child’s suitability to the curriculum has been established.
 However, withdrawing one child from NNM prior to graduation will result in the cancellation of Enrollment Contracts for any other children in the same family.
 In some limited circumstances, such as a diagnosed learning difference or proven financial hardship, a student may leave NNM without affecting the enrollment status of remaining sibling(s).

 - In keeping with our commitment to diversity, we give additional consideration in our admissions process to children and families from under-represented groups, once the child’s suitability to the program has been established.